 - The foundation built Albania's first internet antenna in 1997, and helped to deliver free online services to libraries, universities, and NGOs over the next three years.

-- More than 90 young Albanian student journalists have gone through a four month training program at the studios of our partner Qendra Media Aktive, receiving hands-on experience of working in radio, TV, and text journalism, with the support of Open Society.
+- More than 90 young Albanian student journalists have gone through a four month training program at the studios of our partner Qendra Media Aktive, receiving hands-on experience working in radio, TV, and text journalism, with the support of Open Society.